Atomic Runbook: Search File Hash Process Events in Chronicle#

 Last_Updated: 2025-05-30

-Purpose: To perform a detailed search for process launch or other file-related events associated with a specific file hash in Chronicle SIEM using search_security_events
+Purpose: To perform a detailed search for process launch or other file-related events associated with a specific file hash in Chronicle SIEM using search_security_events.
+This is used for in-depth analysis of where and how a file was executed or observed.

 Trigger: When detailed process execution or file observation logs for a specific hash are needed, typically after an initial entity lookup indicates internal sightings.